 - Be sure to make all paperwork pertaining to registration a high priority for response, in order to avoid any last-minute deadline issues and a consequent workload

 Regardless of the specific circumstances surrounding abandonment, it is important to know your options for reviving an application and seeing it through to registration.
 Know the events of abandonment, reference the required actions for revival, and file them in a timely and complete manner.
-Without question, registration is the goal, and any additional paperwork required in the process of attaining that registration is worth the time and energy.
+Without question, registration is the goal, and any additional paperwork required in the process of becoming a trademark owner is worth the time and energy.